This document describes the layout of the Atrium database, and how to import users and menu items manually.

 This file contains Atrium groups.
 Users and other groups can be assigned into a group to inherit display settings and/or menu permissions.

-AGPARENT: Parent group identifier.
-Set to a unique group identifier to assign this group into another one.
-Use AGPARENT = 0 for a top-level group which is not a member of any other.
+Value 0 is for a top-level group which is not a member of any other.

 Users File (ATUSERSP)